4 min. to read

 - Anything reusable that UW Surplus can sell

 When the item is not in a condition to be given away, you can minimize waste by recycling.
-Recycling can help reduce the amount of stuff that goes into the landfill, and can reduce the energy we use making new products with raw materials.
-If you have a large amount of one type of item, please contact email@example.com and let us know what you need and we'll be happy to accommodate.
+If you have a large amount of one type of item, please contact email@example.com.

 Getting rid of a lot of paper?

 UW Recycling provides temporary mixed paper toters for performing large non-confidential paper cleanouts.
-The standard one-week loan is for two reserved 96-gallon mixed paper toters, which each hold about ten boxes worth of paper.
+The standard one-week loan is for two reserved 96-gallon mixed paper toters (one paper toter holds about ten boxes worth of paper).
 To determine if records are approved to be recycled, review the Records Retention Schedule for your item.
-You can also review the Paper Reduction page for tips on how to cut down on future paper use.
+You can also check out the Paper Reduction page for tips on how to cut down on paper use.